 The Elephant In the Room

 No one wants to talk about the elephant in the room, so I will.
 A great deal of people using rapé today are addicted to it–plain and simple.
 The addiction is itself a sign of mineral disregulation.
 Nicotine does a few things.
 First, it acts as an aromatase inhibitor which decreases estrogen.
 The craving for nicotine can be very strong in a body that is producing too much estrogen.
 But, when one understands that estrogen is a back-up antioxidant that the body produces when it cannot perform the ferroxidase function with ceruloplasman, then it starts to beg the question of whether decreasing estrogen is a good thing.
-In a body with low bio-available copper, the estrogen is serving a purpose: it is helping to manage unbound iron.
-The fix is to get more copper into the ceruloplasman so that the body doesn’t need to resort to estrogen.
+In a body with low bio-available copper, the estrogen is serving a purpose: it is helping to manage the effects of unbound iron.
+The fix is to get more bio-available copper so that the body doesn’t need to resort to estrogen.
 There is also a strong correlation with nicotine (and caffeine) addiction and magnesium deficiency.
 The cravings and need for these substances are much stronger in people who are magnesium deficient, so if one is addicted to rapé one might use this as information to go back and address the magnesium issues.
 And lastly, the dopamine that is at the heart of all addictions is a sign that one just needs more endogenous dopamine.
 Properly mineralizing the body is the only way to stimulate consistent and healthy dopamine production.

 It is important to understand also that medicines like rapé come from a deep cultural context.
 The people of the Amazon are very different in terms of their mineral status and health.
 What may be beneficial for them, might be harmful to others.
 One thing that everyone can benefit from is learning to observe themselves closely and understand their unique physiology.
 When I suggest that rapé may not be helpful, this is largely based on my work with Americans.
 I have yet to meet a person in this country who is in perfect physical health.
 Everyone is dealing with something, even if its minor.
 We have normalized disease and made quick leaps to copy what we see other cultures doing for their own healing.
 This is foolish at best.
 We need to spend the time to understand how 88% of Americans came to have metabolic disfunction of one type or another.
 This is at the root of our problems.
 Medicines like rapé will not cure us of our ill-health.
 For some people they might be helpful and for others they might be harmful.
 Nuance is essential in the journey to health and vitality, along with a healthy dose of curiosity.